eyethereal/go-archercl/README.md

 The third form of a value is an object which itself contains keys and values.
 As with JSON, objects are identified by wrapping a set of key/value definitions in enclosing curly `{` and `}` brackets.
 There is an implicit object at the top level.
-Expressing a second object immediately inside a previous one is ignored, thus the following three examples evaluate to the same thing:
+Expressing a second unnamed object immediately inside a previous one is ignored, thus the following three examples evaluate to the same thing:

 **Implicit Only**